Specialist Chairs for People with Parkinson’s Disease

 People with Parkinson’s often struggle with sliding out of their chairs.
 Tremors and limited core strength makes it more difficult to maintain a healthy upright position when seated, meaning that those living with Parkinson’s often begin to slump and slide forwards.

 Having a raked seat means that the person less likely to slide forwards because their hips and pelvis are cradled in a more stable position against the backrest.

-Like the raked seat, tilt-in-space will help the user to maintain a healthy posture.
-By tilting backwards but maintaining the user’s hip angle, tilt-in-space allows the individual to remain in the same position but with reduced pressure on their sacrum and posterior.
+Like the raked seat, tilt-in-space will help you to maintain a healthy posture.
+By tilting backwards but maintaining your hip angle, tilt-in-space allows the individual to remain in the same position but with reduced pressure on their sacrum and posterior.
 This will help the client to keep their position despite shaking.

-One particular chair that offers incredible tilt-in-space features for those with Parkinson’s is the Le Chair.
-This riser recliner actually pivots the user from the front of the seat, giving them the ability to attain a tilted position without their feet leaving the floor.
+One particular chair that offers incredible tilt-in-space features for those with Parkinson’s is the Copgrove.
+This riser recliner actually pivots your client from the front of the seat, giving them the ability to attain a tilted position without their feet leaving the floor.